-Live music is an important feature of Lemmings Reprieve and Mr Beveridge’s Maggot, led by Tony Hill, has been the mainstay of that music throughout.
+Live music is an important feature of Lemmings Reprieve and Mr Beveridge’s Maggot, led by Tony Hill, was the mainstay of that music for many years.

 The band, Mr Beveridge’s Maggot, was formed at very short notice after the Easter Folk Festival at Poynton Folk Centre in 1976.
 The band was asked to play for the monthly Saturday Ceilidh at the Centre and continued to do so for about three years.
 Members of the band had been attending a music workshop at Poynton Folk Centre organised for Adlington Morris Men by Tony Hill.

-Andrew Shaw later took the name Lemmings Reprieve for the dance group, which began under his leadership in 1984.
-Mr Beveridge’s Maggot plays regularly for Lemmings Reprieve and welcomes other players to join in.
+Andrew Shaw later took the name Lemmings Reprieve for the dance group, which began under his leadership in 1984, with Mr Beveridge’s Maggot playing regularly and welcoming other players to join in.

-In September 2016, after 32 years at the helm, Tony handed over leadership of the band to Denise Bearon, but continues to play for the Club he helped to found.
+In September 2016, after 32 years at the helm, Tony handed over leadership of the band to Denise Bearon.

 Denise and Norman Bearon are experienced musicians and

 dancers from the